bcsbooksandcomics/bcsbooksandcomics.github.io/index.md

-## Magic Events Jan/Feb 2019
+## Magic Events May/June 2019

-### Sat 19/Sun 20 Jan - Prerelease Ravnica Allegiance
+### Sat 08/Sun 09 June - Prerelease Modern Horizons
-2p Sat 19 - Sealed Deck
+2p Sat 08 - Booster Draft
-2p Sun 20 - Sealed Deck or 2-Headed Giant
+2p Sun 09 - Booster Draft

-### Fri Jan 18, 25 & Feb 01, 08, 15, 22 - Friday Night Magic
+### Fri May 10, 17, 24, 31 & June 07, 14, 21 - Friday Night Magic
 Booster Draft and/or Commander - Ravnica Allegiance
 Events start at approximately 8p
 Please try to arrive close to 7:40p

-### Sat 26/Sun 27 Jan - Ravnica Allegiance Draft Weekend
+### Sat 26 May - War of the Spark Planeswalker Draft Weekend
 2p - Booster Draft

-### Sun Feb 03, 10, 17 - Ravnica Allegiance League
+### Sun May - War of the Spark League
 League - inquire within

-### Sat Feb 09, 16, 23 - Guilds of Ravnica Showdown
+### Sat May 18 & June 01, 15 - War of the Spark Showdown
 Showdown - Standard